 RPB Marine, owned and operated by Ryan Buonaugurio '18, is a product of Ryan’s determination and knowhow — and a Bryant University education that inspired him to think bigger and develop the tools to succeed.

 Buonaugurio built RPB from his love of boating.
 Today it specializes in a number of areas including marine electronics sales, installation, training, fabrication and captaining.
+The company earned $225,000 in revenue in their six-month seasonal operating period.
 RPB operates in Massachusetts, New Hampshire and Rhode Island, and aims to expand.
+The success of RPB led Buonaugurio to be named the 2017 Collegiate Entrepreneur of the Year by the Collegiate Entrepreneurs’ Organization at their annual Global Conference in Tampa.

 Buonaugurio knew that a Bryant education would help him develop business acumen as well as his small business.
 “I didn’t want average,” he says.
 “I wanted to go somewhere where I would get first-rate, business-specific knowledge and have really experienced professors.”